Myles Straw Preview, Player Props: Guardians vs. Dodgers

-Myles Straw -- with a slugging percentage of .375 in his past 10 games, including one extra-base hit -- will be in action for the Cleveland Guardians versus the Los Angeles Dodgers, with Bobby Miller on the mound, on August 22 at 7:10 PM ET.
+Myles Straw -- with a slugging percentage of .364 in his past 10 games, including one extra-base hit -- will be in action for the Cleveland Guardians versus the Los Angeles Dodgers, with Clayton Kershaw on the hill, on August 23 at 7:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Tigers.
+In his most recent game, he had two hits (going 2-for-4 with an RBI) against the Dodgers.

 Myles Straw Game Info & Props vs. the Dodgers